matija94/show-me-the-code/README.md

 # show-me-the-code

-Personal repository for publishing own projects which main goal was to learn and practice
+Personal repository for publishing own projects which main goal is to learn and practice